florentpoujol/Daneel/docs/docs/files/miscellaneous-features.md

 ## Scene

 Load a scene with `Scene.Load()`, append a scene with `Scene.Append()`.
-Loading a scene fires the global event `OnSceneLoad` before the scene is actually loaded.
+Loading a scene fires the global event `OnNewSceneWillLoad` before the scene is actually loaded.
 The `Scene.current` property holds the current scene's asset (it isn't set for the first scene).